Chemistry of ascorbic acid: Synthesis

-Natural biosynthesis of vitamin C occurs in many plants, and animals, by a variety of processes.
+Natural biosynthesis of vitamin C occurs through various processes in many plants and animals.

 Industrial preparation

-Eighty percent of the world's supply of ascorbic acid is produced in China.
+Seventy percent of the world's supply of ascorbic acid is produced in China.
 Ascorbic acid is prepared in industry from glucose in a method based on the historical Reichstein process.
 In the first of a five-step process, glucose is catalytically hydrogenated to sorbitol, which is then oxidized by the microorganism Acetobacter suboxydans to sorbose.
 Only one of the six hydroxy groups is oxidized by this enzymatic reaction.
 From this point, two routes are available.
 Treatment of the product with acetone in the presence of an acid catalyst converts four of the remaining hydroxyl groups to acetals.
 The unprotected hydroxyl group is oxidized to the carboxylic acid by reaction with the catalytic oxidant TEMPO (regenerated by sodium hypochlorite – bleaching solution).
 Historically, industrial preparation via the Reichstein process used potassium permanganate as the bleaching solution.
 Acid-catalyzed hydrolysis of this product performs the dual function of removing the two acetal groups and ring-closing lactonization.
 This step yields ascorbic acid.
 Each of the five steps has a yield larger than 90%.